 TO STAGE OR NOT TO STAGE?

-To minimize costs when staging a vacant home, focus on the initial rooms a buyer will see in the first several minutes – the entry, living, dining, and family rooms.
+To minimize costs when on a vacant home, focus on the initial rooms a buyer will see in the first several minutes – the entry, living, dining, and family rooms.
 Virtual staging is another option, as a vacant home can attract unwanted attention.
 Learn about virtual staging here.

 - Overcrowd – Keep your room’s purpose clear and well-defined.

 - Heavy Drapes – Instead, use sheer curtains to bring in natural light.